 Visitor Passports allow unlimited rides on cable cars, the Market Street F-Line streetcar, and city-run buses.
 You can get a paper pass or use the MuniMobile app.

 You can also get tickets and passes from machines or attended booths at Powell and Market (near Union Square) and Hyde at Beach (just below Ghirardelli Square).

 The San Francisco CityPass gives better prices on attractions and includes a MUNI passport.

 The physical part of boarding is easy.
 Just step up, and you're on.

-Figuring out how to get a cable car to pick you up as it rattles past is harder unless you know how.
-Anywhere along the cable car lines, look for a sign like the one above and wait on the curb next.
+Figuring out how to get a cable car to pick you up instead of rattling by is harder.
+First, look for a sign like the one in the picture.
+Wait on the curb next to it.

-While you're waiting, check the sign to make sure the car you're boarding is going to your destination.
-The sign above says it's going to Bay and Taylor.
+Check the sign to make sure the car you're boarding is going to your destination.
+The sign above says the car that stops there is going to Bay and Taylor.